Gerald Mosse Summary

 Mosse first sat on a horse at the age of 3 and, now in his 50s, is one of the senior jockeys in the weighing room.

-The jockey’s first major wins came in 1988, including the Prix de Diane (French Oaks) on Restless Kara, while he partnered Saumarez to land the 1990 Prix de l’Arc de Triomphe and has since recorded a string of big-race wins including three French Derbys (1994 Celtic Arms, 1996 Ragmar, 2011 Reliable Man).
-Indeed Mosse has won each of the French Classics at least twice.
+The big winners have flowed for him since 1988 when he won the French Oaks on Restless Kara, while he partnered Saumarez to land the 1990 Prix de l’Arc de Triomphe a couple of years later.
+He has won each of the French Classics at least twice.

-He also partnered the outstanding juvenile Arazi to five straight victories in France in 1991 and landed Australia’s most famous race, the Melbourne Cup, on Americain in 2010.
+Gerald Mosse is also famed for his partnership with the outstanding juvenile Arazi and he landed Australia’s most famous race, the Melbourne Cup, on Americain in 2010.